PramodhMDT/jfrog-example/README.md

 1. First, you'll need a generic repository for the executables.
 Click Local Repository under *Create Repositories* in your username drop-down menu in Artifactory UI, and select Generic.
 We'll call it `binary-releases-local`.

-2. Next, let's init GoReleaser
+2. [Optional] You can create your own version of the GoReleaser configuration file (`.goreleaser.yml`) if you want.
+You can also use the version that is already in this repository

-`> goreleaser init`
+`> rm .goreleaser.yml && goreleaser init`

 3. Now let's create the binaries.
 We'll run GoReleaser with `--snapshot` flag to generate the binaries, but skip the deployment.